 A hypothetical interest rate used to size a loan relative to a minimum debt service coverage ratio.
-Lenders rely on underwriting interest rate floors in low interest rate environments to ensure an increase in interest rates doesn't result in the property being unable to support refinance.
+Lenders rely on underwriting interest rate floors in low interest rate environments to ensure an increase in interest rates doesn't result in the property being unable to support take-out refinance, which could lead to default.